zheng-wang/irontest/README.md

 - [License](#license)

 ## Build
-Prerequisites: JDK (Java SE Development Kit) 8 or above, Apache Maven 3.3 or above.
+Prerequisites: JDK (Java SE Development Kit) 8+, Apache Maven 3.3+.

 Download the latest Iron Test release from [here](https://github.com/zheng-wang/irontest/releases) to your local machine.
 Extract it, cd to the project directory (in which there is README.md), and run below Maven command